Man arrested in Auckland after discharging firearm 'at random'

 St John was also called to the incident initially but stood down without attending to any patients, a spokesperson told 1News.

-Police Constable Matthew Hunt was murdered while on patrol in Massey in mid 2020.
+It comes after Police Constable Matthew Hunt was murdered while on patrol in Massey in mid-2020.
 Another altercation that attracted a large armed police presence unfolded in the suburb last February.